Davphla/gno-tutorial/0-initialisation/README.md

 Keep free going to desired episode.
 -->
 ---
-# To follow this tutorial
+# To follow this serie
 - Knowledge of programmation
 - Basic knowledge of Blockchain / Web 3